 'DELL POOL' is recorded as 'Old Pool' in a Rental Roll of 1781 and appears on a Taylor Estate plan of 1807.
 It probably postdates the rebuilding of Sarehole Mill after 1768, being a reserve of water about four times greater than the one-acre pool at the mill.
+By the time of the 1880s O.S. map the pool had turned into a swamp and been colonised by trees.
+Sarehole Mill had been using steam power for several decades by then, and had another supply of water from the Cole.
 In the 1890s the earth dam was leaking and its collapse seemed imminent, so the central brick sluice was broken down and the pool allowed to drain away.
 Springs continued to flow into the valley and much of the poolbed has stayed boggy.
 Wetland trees and plants have grown unhindered for nearly a century in what has become known, for no good reason, as 'Moseley Bog'.
 Development proposals for land on its north side seemed likely to cause its drying out: a campaign to 'Save Our Bog' was extraordinarily successful, and an interesting area of natural and historical landscape survives.
 After heavy rain there is a large underground pool, beneath the playing field between the site of Lady Mill and Moseley Bog (known as Joy's Wood): this is formed in a great underground tank built to accommodate surface drainage from Kings Heath until the sewers are able to disperse it.

 In Moseley Bog there are remains from the Bronze Age through rural industry and late Victorian gardens, and onwards to urban water management and the amenity provision of today, as well as an inspiration for some of the most popular books in the world, but there is in addition a volunteer-led conservation success story of national significance.
 Historical information can be found on Andy Slater's page, a guided walk in the Birmingham and Warwickshire Archaeology Society's See It For Free section, and an unusually wide-ranging set of pages on the Birmingham and Black Country Wildlife Trust's website.
 Moseley Bog represents a coming-together of a range of interests but also a competition among them: in this case the outcome is not a lowest common denominator, but more than the sum of the parts, and is a great credit to everyone involved.